Display-Lab/goals-of-care/readme.md

 Included under lib/ is an installer script that will attempt to download, build, and install required packages: [lib/required-packages.r](lib/required-packages.r)

 ## Use
+1. Change directory to the project root directory.

 1. Gather input data and export in csv format with a header row into the input/ directory.
     - Expected input file input/clc.csv